TylerJost/TACC-Dockerfiles/README.md

 singularity run docker://<username>/<image name>:<tag> #Run default command singularity exec docker://<username>/<image name>:<tag> conda run --no-capture-output -n <environment> python <script> #Run arbitrary script using the given environment
 ```
+# Other Notes for Effective Use
+## Singularity/Docker/Anaconda Peculiarities
+Space is a crucial portion of any docker file.
+The full scanpy development docker file rests at about 5 GB (for reference the maximum that you can upload is around 10GB).
+This is fairly hefty for Docker, but can be reduced by using [micromamba](https://github.com/mamba-org/micromamba-docker).
+However, this might not be ideal for you.

+If the Docker image was built with micromamba, an environment will not appear to initialize, but will activate the base environment on startup.
+If the Docker image was built with miniconda, you may need to activate the environment